ChristopherCL/Paczkolab/README.md

 Group project.
-Responsible for User Class, User restEndPoints, User Tests and router.
+Application for ordering parcel shipments.
+Responsibility for creating a router, user class together with unit tests and REST endpoints for the aforementioned class.
 Waiting for Address, Size and Parcel Classes.